ilastik/ilastik.github.io/workshop_agenda.md

    * The participants are expected to be able to use pixel and object classification workflows already.
 [Sign up](http://goo.gl/forms/8IvSYd85Pq7bLROD3) for the beginner workshop if you need guidance.

+* 19:00 Join us for dinner!

 **Thursday 14.07.2016**: Advanced workshop.
 Here we have left a couple of slots open for the participants who want to present their work with ilastik.
 If you have written your own ilastik extensions, deployed ilastik on a cluster or
 just used ilastik on a large scale and have feedback for us, put that into the [sign-up form](http://goo.gl/forms/8IvSYd85Pq7bLROD3) and we'll get back to you!

+* Opening remarks, Fred Hamprecht, University of Heidelberg

-* Block-wise extension of the carving workflow, Glendon Holst
+* Block-wise extension of the carving workflow, Glendon Holst, KAUST, Saudi Arabia

+* Semi-automated nuclei segmentation with ilastik, Michael Morehead, West Virginia University

-* Tracking extension for malaria parasite data, Sabrina Rossberger
+* Tracking extension for malaria parasite data, Sabrina Rossberger, MPI

-* ilastik in the FMI infrastructure, Raphael Thierry
+* ilastik in the FMI infrastructure, Raphael Thierry, Jan Eglinger, FMI Basel

+* ilastik use cases in EMBL, Volker Hilsenstein, EMBL

+* Data compression and its use for ilastik tracking, Lars Hufnagel, EMBL

 * ilastik for MRI volumetry, Jens Petersen, DKFZ

-* Data compression and its use for ilastik tracking, Lars Hufnagel, EMBL

-* ilastik use cases in EMBL, Volker Hilsenstein, EMBL

 * FlyEM large-scale segmentation for connectomics, Stuart Berg, HHMI Janelia Research Campus

-* Your talk?

 * Discussion